saucelabs/sauce-docs/docs/error-reporting/platform-integrations/minidump/electron.md

 ### Additional Attributes and Parameters

-Attributes are an easy way to characterize crash reports with relevant tags.
+Attributes are a way to characterize crash reports with relevant tags.
 It can be beneficial to embed additional context of the crash and later group or search on these tags.
 For example, you may want to tag a crash report with a `version`.
 You can find more information on attributes in the product guide collection.

 Electron errors handled by Backtrace will have the following attributes populated.
 We recommend adding these attributes to your project: